tz1211/tz1211/README.md

   - SQL

 # Currently working on... 💦
-- Mechanistic interpretability research: Supervised by Professor Hima Lakkaraju, focusing on mechanistic interpretability with AI safety-related applications.
-Specifically, I am looking at using probing to understand persona vectors in large language models, which may shed light onto certain safety-related behaviours such as deception, hallucination and sycophancy.
+- Model Compression and Knowledge Distillation.
+- Mechanistic interpretability research: Focusing on using probing and activation steering techniques to influence model chain of thought.
 - Surviving Harvard... 🤓

 # What's next? 💨
 - Looking for research fellowships on AI interpretability, safety, and alignment.
-- Looking for internship in data science, MLE, and software engineering.

 # Past Projects 🗂️
 - **TPI-AI**: Adapting our RAG solution for the LSE chatbot (ChatLSE) to create an agent for monitoring companies' and governments' commitments to net-zero transition based on their climate policies.